---

 ## The "We Already Built Our Own" Trap

-Three questions worth asking:
+Three questions are worth sitting with:

 ## Making the Call